The Road To Sober Curiosity: How I Realized Alcohol Was Holding Me Back

 It was shortly after this that I began work on The Numinous, with which I intended to dust off all things "New Age" and give them a chic and aspirational upgrade for what I began calling the "now age."
 After all, yoga and meditation were becoming more and more mainstream, and everyone in my magazine world was obsessed with the monthly horoscopes by Susan Miller—it just wasn’t very cool to admit it.

 Of course, this meant doing the yoga and the meditation myself.
 It meant experimenting with shamanic healing sessions, and attending workshops with names like "Family Constellations Therapy."
-It also meant getting high as a kite—no substances required!—practicing something called "breath work."
+It also meant getting high as a kite—no substances required!—practicing something called breathwork.
 And slowly but surely, I began to feel better, about my life and my sense of self.
 Better, in fact, and more myself than I could ever remember feeling.

 By contrast, I began to realize that alcohol just made me numb.
 That the "high" I got from booze was largely a result of my having pressed pause on whatever was bringing me down.
 The "me" I refer to here being the "spirit" I identified earlier on—that part of myself that fuels my inspiration, my ability to connect deeply with others, and my general joie-de-vivre.
 A part of myself I realized I want to feel connected to as often as possible.

 And so the past five years have seen a steady backing away from the drinking culture that had defined my 20s and 30s.
 I’ve slowly replaced nights on the lash with psychedelic gong baths and lessons on how to balance my chakras.
-And, yes, I also took myself to a couple of AA meetings.

-Because of course, as any habitual drinker will identify with, it wasn’t ever going to be as easy as simply stopping drinking.
+Of course, as any habitual drinker will identify with, it wasn’t ever going to be as easy as simply stopping drinking.
 Booze is deeply interwoven into almost every aspect of our lives—both at work and play, and from our family time to our love lives.
 And while I still don’t identify with the term "alcoholic," my research, both academic and in the field, has actually led me to believe that anybody who drinks on a regular basis is addicted to alcohol to some degree—the negative consequences of this addiction more acute for some, depending on individual life circumstances.